 Your biggest challenge will be to catch yourself the moment your thinking veers from the present to the past or future, and pull yourself back on track, by releasing your need to try to control or dictate the future or change the past.
 Your power lies in the present alone.
 To direct your focus anyplace else simply limits your potential.

-If you are ready to discover the simple formula you can use to PLAY GREAT, contact me today at 239-431-6810.
+If you are ready to discover the simple formula you can use to PLAY GREAT, CONTACT ME.